Development Server

 Tracking Open Pages

 We track opened pages with the Client objects.
-When the serve mode is on ouputted pages are augmented with a snippet of JS code that connects to the server side events.
+When the serve mode is on, outputted pages are augmented with a snippet of JS code that connects to the server side events.
 That enables us to track which pages are open and send events to them when output files change.

 Each client is given an unique id that allows us to dispose it when the SSE connection is closed.
 The connection keeps open until client closes it.
 To send new data to the client, we also store the Response object.